corda/corda/docs/source/inthebox.rst

 Due to the seamless Java interop the use of Kotlin to extend the platform is *not* required and the tutorial shows how to write contracts in both Kotlin and Java.
 You can `read more about why Kotlin is a potentially strong successor to Java here <https://medium.com/@octskyward/why-kotlin-is-my-next-programming-language-c25c001e26e3>`_.

-Kotlin programs use the regular Java standard library and ordinary Java frameworks.
-Frameworks used at this time are:

-* JUnit for unit testing
-* Kryo for serialisation (this is not intended to be permanent)
-* Gradle for the build
-* Guava for a few utility functions